Food Scales & Portioning Tools

 Digital food scale with chicken breast showing weight in grams

-Here's a reality check: most people have no idea what a "serving size" actually looks like.
+Here's something most people discover: the actual size of a serving is often much smaller than expected.
 A serving of peanut butter is 2 tablespoons — 190 calories.
 Most people use 3-4 tablespoons without realizing it — that's 285-380 calories.
-Multiply this across every meal, every day, and you're eating 500+ phantom calories.
+Multiply this across every meal, every day, and you're looking at 500+ uncounted calories.

 Estimated vs. Actual Servings